aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 and [create a simulation job](https://docs.aws.amazon.com/robomaker/latest/dg/create-simulation-job.html) in RoboMaker.

-## Generate map for your world
+## Generate Occupancy Map via map generation plugin

 Procedurally generate an occupancy map for any gazebo world.
 This map can then be plugged in to navigate a robot in Worldforge worlds.
 For other aws-robotics worlds, this procedure is optional for the use-cases mentioned in this README.

-### Script for default worlds/config
+### Generate map for a aws-robotics world with default config

-Currently the following worlds are supported:
+Currently, the following aws-robotics worlds are supported,
 - [`bookstore`](https://github.com/aws-robotics/aws-robomaker-bookstore-world)
 - [`small_house`](https://github.com/aws-robotics/aws-robomaker-small-house-world)
 - [`small_warehouse`](https://github.com/aws-robotics/aws-robomaker-small-warehouse-world)
 - [`no_roof_small_warehouse`](https://github.com/aws-robotics/aws-robomaker-small-warehouse-world)
-- worldforge

 To generate a map, simply run
 ```bash
 ./scripts/genmap_script.sh <world_name>
 ```
-where `<world_name>` can be any value in the list above.
-Extra steps below are needed for `worldforge`.

-#### Generating map for WorldForge worlds
+### Generate map for a WorldForge world with default config

-After exporting a world from WorldForge, we can unzip the content and move under simulation_ws package:
+After exporting a world from WorldForge, unzip and move the contents under simulation_ws workspace

 ```bash
 unzip exported_world.zip